Abishethvarman/ML-Fake-News-Classification/README.md

 Ryan is a Stanford Certified Project Manager (SCPM), certified Professional Engineer (P.Eng.) in Ontario, a member of the Society of Automotive Engineers (SAE), and a member of the Institute of Electrical and Electronics Engineers (IEEE).
 He is also the program Co-Chair at the 2017 IEEE Transportation and Electrification Conference (iTEC’17) in Chicago, IL, USA.

 .
+Now we will build a machine learning model to detect fake news.
+In this hands-on project, we will complete the following tasks:

+Understand the problem statement and business case

+Import libraries/datasets and perform preliminary data processing

+Perform Exploratory data analysis

+Perform data cleaning

+Visualize datasets

+Prepare the data by performing tokenization and padding

+Understand the intuition behind recurrent neural networks

+Understand the intuition behind LSTMs

+Train an LSTM Model

+Assess/evaluate trained model performance